 People who care for you should know your wishes if you cannot make decisions.
 The best way to make sure your wishes are followed is with advance directives.

-It is the policy of Greenville Health System (GHS) that your healthcare decisions and advance directives be honored according to federal and state law.
+It is the policy of Prisma Health that your healthcare decisions and advance directives be honored according to federal and state law.

 What is an advance directive?

 An advance directive gives guidelines about providing care if you are physically or mentally unable to make decisions.
 A competent adult may make an advance directive.
 A written advance directive may be a living will, health care power of attorney or other clear writing of your wishes.

 If I do not have an advance directive, who will make healthcare decisions for me?

 You will make those decisions if able.
-If you cannot and have no advance directive, GHS will follow the South Carolina Adult Health Care Consent Act.
+If you cannot and have no advance directive, Prisma Health will follow the South Carolina Adult Health Care Consent Act.
 This act lets someone else make medical decisions for you when you cannot.
 Under this act, possible decision makers are ranked according to their relationship to the patient.

 Who should know that I have an advance directive?